dsgn425-2016/msm_associations/README.md

 The `director_id` column is intended to hold the `id` of a row from over in the directors table.
 Such columns are called **foreign key columns**.

+Execute the newly generated instructions to add the movies table:

+    rake db:migrate

 Quickly add a few rows to the movies table:

     rake db:seed:movies